krystinli/code_snippet_collection/Python_Functions/List_Comprehensions.md

 # sorting
-lst.sort() # sort a list in-place without creating a new obj lst.sort(key=len) # sort by length of items in lst
+lst.sort() # sort a list in-place without creating a new obj lst.sort(key=len) # sort by length of items in lst sorted(lst) # return a new sorted lst from the old lst

+# enumerate - compute a dict mapping the values of a sequence to their locations in the sequence
+mapping = {}
+for i, value in enumerate(sequence): mapping[value] = i
 ```

 ### bisect